handsontable/hyperformula/README.md

 - CSV_DELIMITER - delimiter between entries in CSV file (default: '.')
 - FUNCTION_ARG_SEPARATOR - separator between the arguments of functions (default: ',')
 - LANGUAGE - language, currently only English supported (default: 'EN"')
-- DATE_FORMAT - what date format do you use (default: 'MM/DD/YYYY')
+- DATE_FORMAT - what date format you use (default: 'MM/DD/YYYY')

 ### handsonengine-convert

-This script provides converter from CSV with formulas (exported from other tool) to CSV with values computed by our engine.
+This script provides a converter from a CSV file with formulas (exported from some other tool) to a CSV file with values computed by our engine.

 Usage: